-- List the information that you want to gather, including the level of detail and the way of obtaining it (brochure, sample, etc.) - ^aDefine the information that can and cannot be given out at the show. - 4Prepare answers to sensitive subjects (know-how, innovation, etc.)
+- Define the objectives of your participation (prospecting, finding partners, launching a product, etc.) - Target stands.
+Prepare a visit plan. - List the information that you want to gather, including the level of detail and the way of obtaining it (brochure, sample, etc.) - Define the information that can and cannot be given out at the show. - Prepare answers to sensitive subjects (know-how, innovation, etc.)